slackhack/ReduxDemo/readme.md

 ### Directories

    build/ ==> location of HTML, CSS and generated javascript files

    src/	  ==> All the source in single directory (rather than usual directory structure)

 #### Feedback

-If you have this far down the document or even cloned the project and you have found a bug, I am happy to hear from you
+If you have gotten this far down the document or even cloned the project - that make two of us.
+Hope it was useful.
+If you have found an issue or are annoyed at something, send me an email at  **smerzlia**  SECRET_EMAIL_THINGY_SYMBOL **gmail.com**.